 2016 MIGF Composition Competition Results

 Emerging Composers Category Winner: Samuel M. Wells

 Composition: “stringstrung for solo guitar and digital media”

 Emerging Composers Category Honorable Mention: Nathan L. Bredeson

 Composition: “Hommage à Paulo Bellinati for two guitars”

 TDD via FRS 1-800-955-8771

-To request materials in accessible format, sign language interpreters, and/or any disability accommodation, please contact the FIU’s Office of Equal Opportunity Programs & Diversity (EOPD) at 305-348-2785 two weeks in advance to initiate your request.
+To request materials in accessible format, sign language interpreters, and/or any disability accommodation, please contact the FIU’s Division of Diversity Equity & Inclusion (DEI) ADA and Accessibility team at 305-348-2785 two weeks in advance to initiate your request.